Academic Success at Nebraska - A Tradition of Excellence

 - Academic Services is hosted in the state-of-the-art Dick and Peg Herman Family Student Life Complex that is open 122 hours each week and dedicated to academic support.
 The complex includes a state-of-the-art computer center that provides access to desktop computers installed with specialized software and “tech tables” for collaborations for class projects.
 A full-time computer technician and student workers are on-hand to assist with any technological issues that student-athletes may encounter.

 - Current and incoming student-athletes are provided an Apple MacBook Air to enhance their learning opportunities

 - Additional resources are available at the Dick and Peg Herman Student-Life Complex, DJ Sokol Enrichment Center, Scott Technology Center, Abbott Life Skills Center, Papik Compliance Center and Lewis Training Table (all located within the Dick and Peg Herman Family Student Life Complex).

 - The Athletics Department offers athletic scholarships that will neither be reduced nor cancelled for injury or performance provided the student-athlete remains a member in good standing with the community, the University, and the Athletics Department.

 - The Athletics Department encourages and continues to provide support for scholarship student-athletes' return to Nebraska at any time to complete their undergraduate degree, as long as the student-athlete did not transfer from Nebraska and left in good academic standing.

 Academic Success at Nebraska

-- Nebraska leads the nation with 314 CoSIDA/Capital One Academic All-Americans.
+- Nebraska leads the nation with 338 CoSIDA/Capital One Academic All-Americans

-- A total of 16 Husker student-athletes earned the 1A FAR Academic Excellence Award, awarded to student-athletes that graduated between September 1, 2013 and August 31, 2014 with a 3.80 cumulative GPA or higher.
+- A total of nine Husker student-athletes earned the 1A FAR Academic Excellence Award in 2018, awarded to student-athletes that graduated with a 3.80 cumulative GPA or higher